HulloImJay/PokeAMango/README.md

-# PokeAMango
+# Poke a Mango
-A demo of the "Pokémethod" for augmented reality games.
+A demo of the "Pokémethod" for augmented reality games in the Unity engine.